amoghmahesh14/GITS/README.md

 # Demo
 # [Link to the Video Demo of GITS](https://youtu.be/ger3luJkSdA)

-# Intoduction to GITS and Improvements added
+# Introduction to GITS and Improvements added

 https://github.com/amoghmahesh14/GITS/assets/28365724/13544010-ab76-4adc-a651-058e94e43436